Chicago Place

-Chicago Place is a mixed-use high-rise on the 700 block of North Michigan Avenue (between Huron and Superior) in Chicago along the Magnificent Mile, anchored by Saks Fifth Avenue and formerly housing a vertical mall on its lower floors.
-As of February 2009, the mall portion has been closed and is now filled with offices.
-Above that is a tower containing condominiums.
+Chicago Place is a mixed-use high-rise on the 700 block of North Michigan Avenue (between Huron and Superior) in Chicago along the Magnificent Mile, completed in 1991.
+The lower levels originally contained a vertical mall anchored by Saks Fifth Avenue.
+Above that, is a tower containing condominiums.

+By 2009, the mall portion had closed and largely been abandoned, with only the Saks store remaining.
+The abandoned mall has frequently been the site of "urban exploration" videos posted online.
+The Saks anchor store closed on May 16, 2026.